-Even in instances where clients have allocated money to a donor-advised fund and elected to allow the fund to grow, they still make regular annual charitable contributions.
+Even in instances where clients have allocated money to a donoradvised fund and elected to allow the fund to grow, they still make regular annual charitable contributions.

-One family used their donor-advised fund as a tool to pass the donor-advisory role to one of their children.
+One family used their donoradvised fund as a tool to pass the donor-advisory role to one of their children.
 The couple has two successful adult children, David and John.
 John attained a level of success whereby he valued the ability to direct charitable assets.
 The clients' estate plan provides that the amount in the fund at the time of the death of both parents would be treated as if it was an "advancement" or part of John's inheritance.

 Contemporaneously, John was appointed as the successor adviser over the fund.
-The family discussed this idea and everyone agreed that the plan provided optimum planning for everyone in line with each beneficiary's respective goals and values.
+The family charity status.
+As an added institutions started establishing discussed this idea and everyone agreed that the plan provided optimum planning for everyone in line with each beneficiary's respective goals and values.